 WARNING THIS IS SATIRE/ Sense of humor strongly recommended!

 1 HEADER Donald Trump, Economic Policy, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections, Republican Party border adjustment tax, corporate tax rate, georgetown law, gop tax plan, house ways and means committee, iiel, institute of international economic law, international tax policy forum, itpf, kevin brady, nicholas ballasy, nick ballasy, tax code, tax competition, tax plan, taxes, wall street journal

 Would the proposed “border adjustment tax” raise product prices for consumers?
 Top Republican weighs in

 WASHINGTON – House Ways & Means Committee Kevin Brady (R-Texas) defended the Republican plan for a border adjustment tax, arguing that it creates a system that does not “favor foreign products” over […]

-American Life, Barack Obama, Donald Trump, FEATURED CONTRIBUTORS, Mike Pence, Republican Party bill o'reilly, domestic abuse, Fox News, huffington post, kris hammond, mainstream media, media, megyn kelly, press, russia, trump misogyny, vladimir putin, vox
+1 HEADER Donald Trump, American Life, Barack Obama, FEATURED CONTRIBUTORS, Mike Pence, Republican Party bill o'reilly, domestic abuse, Fox News, huffington post, kris hammond, mainstream media, media, megyn kelly, press, russia, trump misogyny, vladimir putin, vox

 President Donald J. Trump has been psychologically abusing America since he launched his election campaign in June 2016.
 The question is how long Lady Liberty will tolerate being Donald’s doormat.